Unreal (short story collection): Lucky Lips

-A boy who has never been kissed obtains a lipstick that will make nearby girls kiss him.
+A boy called Marcus who has never been kissed obtains a lipstick that will make nearby girls kiss him.
 However, it also works on any female, including animals.
 Was later adapted as an episode of Round The Twist.

 Cow Dung Custard

-Greg has a father who grows vegetables that are tremendous because of all the dung he uses to grow them.
+A boy called Greg has a father who grows vegetables that are tremendous because of all the dung he uses to grow them.
 The worst batches are one that cannot be smelled, but attracts flies, and one that smells so incredibly bad that it gets him in trouble with the neighbours, but also kills flies.

 At the end, Greg and his father get into trouble.
 Adapted as an episode of Wormwood.

 Lighthouse Blues

-A boy comes to an island to help an old lighthouse keeper.
+A boy called Anton comes to an island to help an old lighthouse keeper.
 However, every Friday night, music plays, and the boy suspects it has something to do with the lighthouse keeper's ancestors.
 Stan (the lighthouse keeper) is the son of the captain’s son.
 He is unable to hear the music because it was his ancestors' music.
 The boy is unable to see the body of the ancestors when he visits the music room.
 The boy tells the bad news to the invisible ancestors and they do not respond because they are ghosts but they listen.
 The bad news is that they were going to break the lighthouse and make a new one but they tried their hardest not to let them break it.
 Was later adapted as an episode of Round The Twist.

 Smart Ice-Cream

-An ice-cream seller has special ice-creams that have effects such as making people happier, shortening peoples' noses, removing pimples, and making people smarter.
-A smart boy who is always top of the class gets jealous, because he never ever gets any of the ice-cream and also because one of his classmates becomes as good as him, so he ruins the ice-cream business by destroying all the ice-cream except the one that makes people smarter.
+An ice-cream seller called Mr. Peppi has special ice-creams that have effects such as making people happier, shortening peoples' noses, removing pimples, and making people smarter.
+A smart but arrogant boy who is always top of the class gets jealous, because he never ever gets any of the ice-cream and also because one of his classmates becomes as good as him, so he ruins the ice-cream business by destroying all the ice-cream except the one that makes people smarter.
 He then proceeds to eat that one, only to find out that it actually makes people less smart.

 Wunderpants

-A boy is given underpants that, despite their look that would cause him to be teased by the school bully, give him superhuman strength.
+A boy called David is given underpants that, despite their look that would cause him to be teased by the school bully, give him superhuman strength.
 But when he takes a break during a cross-country race (he is first by a wide margin), those underpants start to shrink, and the bully eventually comes to steal the rest of his clothes.
 He ends up going home in the nude, causing him to be grounded, but he eventually enters a mouse race in which the winner gets 50 dollars.
-The boy wins the mouse race by giving the mouse the pants.
+David wins the mouse race by giving his pet mouse the pants.
 Was later adapted as an episode of Round The Twist.